A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Physics-informed methodology

 \section{Physics-informed methodology}

-$ $Physics-Informed Neural Networks (PINNs) are a type of scientific Machine Learning approach used in neural networks to solve partial differential equations.
+$ $PINNs are a type of SciML approach used in neural networks to solve PDEs.
 Unlike traditional neural networks, PINNs incorporate physics constraints into the model, resulting in predicted outcomes that adhere more closely to the natural laws governing the specific problem being addressed.
 The general form of the problem involves a PDE along with initial and/or boundary conditions.\\ $ $In particular, we consider a (well-posed) problem of the type

-where $\Omega$ is a bounded domain in $\mathbb{R}^{n}$, $\mathcal{F}$ denotes a nonlinear differential operator, $\gamma$ is a parameter associated with the physics of the problem, $\mathcal{B}$ is an operator defining arbitrary initial-boundary conditions, the functions $f$ and $w$ represent the problem data, while $u(\mathbf{x},t)$ denotes the unknown solution.\\ $ $The objective of Physics-Informed Neural Networks is to predict the solution to (\ref{differential problem}) by training the neural network to minimize a cost function.
+where $\Omega$ is a bounded domain in $\mathbb{R}^{n}$, $\mathcal{F}$ denotes a nonlinear differential operator, $\gamma$ is a parameter associated with the physics of the problem, $\mathcal{B}$ is an operator defining arbitrary initial-boundary conditions, the functions $f$ and $w$ represent the problem data, while $u(\mathbf{x},t)$ denotes the unknown solution.\\ $ $The objective of PINNs is to predict the solution to (\ref{differential problem}) by training the neural network to minimize a cost function.
 The neural network's architecture used for PINNs is typically a FeedForward fully-connected Neural Network (FF-DNN), also known as Multi-Layer Perceptron (MLP).
 In an FF-DNN, information flows only forward direction, in the sense that the neural network does not form a loop.
 Furthermore, all neurons are interconnected.
 Once the number $N$ of hidden layers has been chosen, for any $i\in\{1,\ldots,N\}$ and set $\mathbf{z}=(\mathbf{x},t)$ we define

 where $W_{i}$ is the weights matrix of the links between the layers $i-1$ and $i$, while $\mathbf{b}_{i}$ corresponds to the biases vector.
 Then, a generic layer of the neural network is defined by

 for some nonlinear activation function $\varphi_{i}$.
 The output of the FF-DNN, denoted by $\hat{u}_{\theta}(\mathbf{z})$, can be expressed as a composition of these layers by